 The walrus viewing adventures are unique naturalist opportunities where you can see hundreds or thousands of wild walrus bobbing in the surf and hauled up on the beach.
 It is also probable to see herds of caribou, groups of bear, fox and other small mammals, estuaries filled with migratory waterfowl and numerous other rare upland birds in spectacular wilderness settings.

-Very few visitors come to see these rare natural wonders each year and Crystal Creek Lodge is the only lodge in Western Alaska offering these kind of guided naturalist trips.
+Very few visitors come to see these rare natural wonders each year and Crystal Creek Lodge is the only lodge in Western Alaska and Bristol Bay offering these kind of guided naturalist trips.
 The trips to the cape is a day trip by aircraft.
 The flights to these viewing places take you across some of the most spectacular flightseeing scenery in Western Alaska and your pilot/guide will interpret the dozens of sights and landmarks along the way.

 Due to longer than average aircraft flight times, associated extra costs might apply.